kionkina/JDK/README.md

 ### Methods
-1. public void addFront(T x)
+1. public void addFirst(T x)
   * Adds the element to the front of the deque
-2. public T removeFront()
+2. public T removeFirst()
-  * Removes the element at the front of the deque and returns the removed element
+  * Removes the element at the front of the deque and returns the removed element and throws error if empty
-3. public T peekFront()
+3. public T peekFirst()
   * Returns the element at the front of the deque
 4. public void addEnd(T x)
   * Adds the element to the end of the deque